DannyBoyNg/JwtTokenService/README.md

     TokenValidationParameters = tokenValidationParameters,
 };
 ```
 Notes: It is recommended to store your asymmetric keys to a file and load them when your app starts.
 The main reason for this is that when you restart your web app, all the tokens that you have already issued will no longer work if you generate a new asymmetric key at startup.
-(You don't have to use a file, you could any secure key provider)
+(You don't have to use a file, you could use any secure key provider)

 Use a console app to create a new private key and Copy the file over to your ASP.NET Core app root
 ```csharp